 What is a DDoS Attack?
-The Top 5 Types
+The 5 Types You Need to Know

 Imagine you’re a cafe owner.
 One day you open up shop and an influx of people rush through your doors.
 Busy day, you think; good for business.
 Well, it will indeed be a very busy day, but it won’t be good business.
 The people are taking up seats but not placing orders.
 They keep coming, taking up space, and making it difficult for your actual customers to buy anything.
 Eventually, the influx will completely block your shop’s doorway, denying service to your legitimate customers.